yoann-dufresne/SLIM/README.md

 - all samples from the tag-to-sample file that have been joined: 'tag_to_sample*_merge-vsearch.fasta'
 - all samples from the tag-to-sample file that have been joined and chimera filtered: 'tag_to_sample*_merge-vsearch_uchime.fasta'

-The same principle applies for OTU matrices, we add the previous processing step as a suffix in the file name.
+The same principle applies for ASV/OTU matrices, we add the previous processing step as a suffix in the file name.

 see below for the demultiplexing